 Nat'l Renewable Energy Lab.)

-New York is well endowed with biomass, which can be used to generate electricity either by direct burning of wood or other plant material (alone or co-fired with fossil fuel) or by combusting methane-rich biogas derived from manure, sewage or other organic materials.
+New York is well endowed with biomass, which can be used to generate electricity either by direct burning of wood or other plant material or by combusting methane-rich biogas derived from manure, sewage or other organic materials.
 New York farms and sewage treatment plants are finding that onsite biogas-sourced electricity cuts their power bills while avoiding waste management costs and greenhouse gas emissions.

 Today's building designs and heating technologies are directly using solar and geothermal energy for space heating (and even cooling) and for heating water.
 Increasingly, buildings are seen as integrated systems with several sources working together to provide heating/cooling, hot water and the full range of energy services.

 Center boasts a newly-installed

 education facility, solar hot water